Oct 17, 2024

 • The time of day and the sun change the scene's Luminance

-• Different materials and colors influence Reflected Light
+• Different materials and colors influence the Reflected Light

 Olympus EM1 III with Lumix 12-35mm f2.8 lens.
 ISO250, f5.6, 1/60, -1EV.
 Enhanced Raw File converted with Workspace.